Initial curators: Tabitha Underwood, Missouri Campus Compact & H. Anne Weiss, Indiana Campus Compact

 Other Useful Information

-- Recognition for Institution’s Community Engagement: Carnegie Community Engagement Classification, President’s Community Service Honor Roll, various state’s Engage Campus Award from Campus Compact (Indiana, Michigan, Iowa, Mountain West, and many others).
+- Recognition for Institution’s Community Engagement: Carnegie Community Engagement Classification, Campus Compact Impact Awards.

 - Community Impact: In order to understand how effective the engagement may be on a campus, one must assess both the campus’ outcomes as well as the community outcomes and impact.